 All manual test equipment was calibrated before the test program in accordance with appropriate U.S. EPA procedures.
-Pitot tubes and thermocouples used to measure the exhaust gas were calibrated following the handbook requirements outlined in Stationary Source-Specific Methods, Method 2, Type S Pitot Tube Inspection, and in ALT - 011, Alternative Method 2 Thermocouple Calibration Procedure Calibration Procedure.
+Pitot tubes and thermocouples used to measure the exhaust gas were calibrated following the handbook requirements outlined in Stationary Source-Specific Methods, Method 2, Type S Pitot Tube Inspection, and in ALT - 011, Alternative Method 2 Thermocouple Calibration Procedure.
 Dry test meters used for moisture determination were calibrated using ALT - 009 as described in Method 5, § 16.1, using the procedures in Method 5, § 10.3.2.
 All applicable equipment calibration documents are included in Attachment 5.

 All RM instruments measuring gaseous concentrations were calibrated and operated following applicable methodology based in part on specific quality assurance and quality control requirements contained in Method 7E.
 Although not required for MATS testing, U.S. EPA Protocol gas standards used by RCTS were purchased from an outside vendor participating in the U.S. EPA Protocol Gas Verification Program (PGVP) calibration gas audit program described 40 CFR Part 75 § 75.21(g).
-The standards are certified to have a total relative uncertainty of ± 1 percent according to the U.S. EPA Traceability Protocol for Assay & Certification of Gaseous Calibration Standards; EPA - 600/R-97/121; September, 1997 or EPA Traceability Protocol for Assay & Certification of Gaseous Calibration Standards; EPA - 600/R-12/531; May, 2012.
+The standards are certified to have a total relative uncertainty of ± 2 percent according to the U.S. EPA Traceability Protocol for Assay & Certification of Gaseous Calibration Standards; EPA - 600/R-97/121; September, 1997 or EPA Traceability Protocol for Assay & Certification of Gaseous Calibration Standards; EPA - 600/R-12/531; May, 2012.

 Before beginning the sampling, a three-point analyzer calibration error check was conducted on the RM analyzer by injecting zero, mid and high-level calibration gases directly into the instrument and measuring the response.
 The instrument response must be within $\pm 2.0\%$ of the respective analyzer span or within 0.5 ppmv absolute difference to be acceptable.
-Due to collecting integrated samples in Tedlar bags, the analyzer calibration error check results were also used as the initial bias check results.
-After one or more runs, final zero and upscale system bias checks were performed to quantify and compensate for RM drift and bias.
-The RM system bias is acceptable if those values remain within $\pm 5.0\%$ of the calibration span (or 0.5 ppmv absolute difference).
-The RM drift is acceptable if the zero and upscale values are within $\pm 3.0\%$ of the calibration span.
+Zero and upscale gases were also introduced to the RM analyzer after each test run in order to determine analyzer drift, which must be within 3.0% of span or within 0.5 ppmv absolute difference to be acceptable.
+The results of the drift test were used to drift correct the average CO2 and O2 concentrations according the RM 7E, Equation 7E-5b.